If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 Nearby is the home of Robert Graetz, the only white church leader to support the boycott.
 As the pastor for the Trinity Lutheran Evangelical Church, he served as the secretary of the boycott-organizing Montgomery Improvement Association.
 His house, at 1104 Rosa L Parks Ave., was twice bombed and his family faced death threats.

 You’ll also want to see the empty Holt Street Baptist Church, at South Holt and Bullock streets, where 5,000 residents gathered on Dec.
 5, 1955 after Parks’ arrest, and King laid the groundwork for the nonviolent boycott that would finally end segregation in the city.
+In 2o2o, the church received a $500,000 grant to restore the building, built in 1899, and turn it into a museum.

 You can hear a rare recording of his speech.
 Listen to the thundering applauds at the 4:30 mark when he says: “There comes a time when people get tired of being trampled over by the iron feet of oppression.”